HOW TO “MINI CUT” AND LOSE EXCESS FAT DURING A BULK

 You’ve been gaining noticeable size and strength consistently from week to week…

-You’re midway through your bulk and are happy with the progress you’ve been making…
+You’re midway through your bulk, have been utilizing the best bulking diet, and are happy with the progress you’ve been making…

 But there’s just one problem…

 You’re starting to feel excessively “soft” around the midsection and your overall body fat levels are beginning to climb to a level that you’re just not comfortable with.

 Your main focus is still to pack on muscle, but at the same time you’re feeling hesitant because you really don’t want to gain any more fat.